tomiwa123/NFT/README.md

 First, install django onto your system by running
 ```
-pip3 install django
+python3 -m pip install django
 ```
 Next, we will launch the server.
 Navigate to the Step3 folder and run
 ```
 python3 manage.py runserver
 ```
-If you get an error message saying that you have missing packages, go ahead and pip install them as well.
+If you get an error message saying that you have missing packages, go ahead and python3 -m pip install them as well.

 Now, if you open your browser and go to `localhost:8000/nft`